ProtonVPN Review: Free Secure Email and Reliable VPN

 Short explanation: ProtonVPN doesn't have a dedicated IP.

-Long explanation: While mostly when using a VPN, you would want a dynamic IP (an IP that changes whenever you reconnect to a server).
+Long explanation: Mostly, when using a VPN, you want a dynamic IP (an IP that changes whenever you reconnect to a server).
 In certain situations, this is not the case.
 A dedicated server is recommended in the following situations:

 - Business security.